rtayne/TO-SQLHTTP/README.md

-* Edit the SQLHTTP.ahk file and change the DBLoc to the location of your to.db database file:
+* Edit the TOSQLHTTP.ahk file and change the DBLoc to the location of your to.db database file:

         DBLoc := "C:\TO_DB\todbmanager-0.3\to.db" ; Change to match the location name of your database as needed

-* Run the SQLHTTP.ahk script and the HTTP server will be located at URL:
+* Run the TOSQLHTTP.ahk script and the HTTP server will be located at URL:

         http://127.0.0.1:8000/api/multi-attrs.php?ids=requesterid